-Financial and legal implications Finance ance There are no specific financial implications arising from the adoption of this policy.
-Legal The Council's Data Protection Policy and Guidance assists the Council in ensuring it meets the requirements of the General Data Protection Regulation and other data protection law.
+Financial and legal implications Finance There are no specific financial implications arising from the adoption of this policy.
+Legal The council's Data Protection Policy and Procedures assist the council in ensuring it meets the requirements of the UK General Data Protection Regulations and other data protection law.